Fish Tales: Kingfish conditions improving in area waters

-Shorter days and cooler water let us know that the seasons is changing, even if it’s not quite as noticeable as in other parts of the country.
+Shorter days and cooler water let us know that the seasons are changing, even if it’s not quite as noticeable as in other parts of the country.
 This week’s forecast looks to be the one that will really change things around here.
-With overnight lows around 70 degrees and afternoon highs in the mid-80s our water temperature will likely drop below 80 degrees, which is perfect for fishing.
+With overnight lows around 70 degrees and afternoon highs in the mid 80s our water temperature will likely drop below 80 degrees, which is perfect for fishing.

 Although we are still awaiting the first big wave of kingfish, the Spanish mackerel fishing has been outstanding at times and should only get better after the first series of cold fronts move through.
 Anglers can anchor and chum the mackerel in with live pilchards or drift or slow troll through areas of bait.
 The water has been extremely clear so be prepared to drop down in leader size to get a bite.
 Other trolling options would be a size 0 silver or gold Clarkspoon behind a number 2 planer.